dmlc/dgl/python/dgl/model_zoo/chem/README.md

 - **Graph Convolutional Network**: Graph Convolutional Networks (GCN) have been one of the most popular graph neural networks and they can be easily extended for graph level prediction.

+## Generative Models

+We use generative models for two different purposes when it comes to molecules:
+- **Distribution Learning**: Given a collection of molecules, we want to model their distribution and generate new molecules with similar properties.
+- **Goal-directed Optimization**: Find molecules with desired properties.

+For this model zoo, we will only focused on generative models for molecular graphs.
+There are other generative models working with alternative representations like SMILES.

+Generative models are known to be difficult for evaluation.
+[GuacaMol](https://github.com/BenevolentAI/guacamol) and [MOSES](https://github.com/molecularsets/moses) have been two recent efforts to benchmark generative models.
+There are also two accompanying review papers that are well written [4], [5].

+### Models
+- **Deep Generative Models of Graphs (DGMG)**: A very general framework for graph distribution learning by progressively adding atoms and bonds.

 ## References

 [1] Chen et al. (2018) The rise of deep learning in drug discovery. *Drug Discov Today* 6, 1241-1250.